sigstore/helm-charts/charts/rekor/README.md

 # rekor

-[Rekor](https://github.com/sigstore/rekor) provides a restful API based server for validation and a transparency log for storage.
+[Rekor](https://docs.sigstore.dev/rekor/overview/) provides a restful API based server for validation and a transparency log for storage.

-The following components are included by default:
+The following components are also included as either direct components or through chart dependencies:

 * [MySQL](https://www.mysql.com)
 * [Redis](https://redis.io)